 It’s gotta be strong

-The downside of crushed tea leaves into a bag, however, is that the tea dust within steeps at a much quicker rate, because of the increased surface area.
+The downside of crushed tea leaves in a bag, however, is that the tea dust within steeps at a much quicker rate because of the increased surface area.
 The higher extraction rate results in a faster release of tannins, and they’re more susceptible to oxidation, which compromises the quality of the leaves.

-Kampery’s blend is a mix of broken orange pekoe (BOP) leaves, BOF fannings, and dust in a tea bag.
-Orange pekoe is black tea of a medium grade.
-Fannings are the leftover smaller pieces of tea, and dusts are even finer particles.
+Kampery’s blend is a mix of broken orange pekoe leaves, fannings, and dust in a tea bag.
+Orange pekoe is a black tea of medium grade.
+Fannings are the leftover smaller pieces of tea, and tea dust is even finer.

-To make a proper cup, the tea bag is boiled in a tall tea pot, strained multiple times, and then combined with a dollop of evaporated milk—not fresh milk.
+To make a proper cup, the tea bag is boiled in a tall tea pot, strained multiple times, and then combined with a dollop of evaporated milk (as opposed to fresh milk).

 Evaporated milk for texture magic

 Milk is neither found in traditional Chinese cuisine, nor was it readily available as a raw ingredient.
-Some studies have indicated that roughly 90 percent of Chinese people are lactose malabsorbers, even.
+Some studies have indicated that roughly 90 percent of Chinese people are lactose malabsorbers.